nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list articles
+1. User requests to <u>list all articles (UC02)</u>.
-1. PressPlanner shows a list of articles
-1. User requests to delete a specific article in the list
+1. User requests to delete a specific article in the list.
-1. PressPlanner deletes the article
+1. PressPlanner deletes the article.
-1. PressPlanner shows delete success message to user
+1. PressPlanner shows delete success message to user.

    Use case ends.

 **Extensions**

+* 1a.
+User <u>find articles (UC05)</u>.

+    Use case resumes at step 2.

 * 2a.
-A find command is used to find articles with given keywords.
+The given index is invalid.

     * 2a1.
-PressPlanner displays a filtered list of articles found.
+PressPlanner shows an error message.
+    * 2a2.
+PressPlanner lists out all articles again.

       Use case resumes at step 2.

-* 3a.
-The given index is invalid.
+**Use case: UC05 - Find articles**

+**MSS**

+1. User requests to <u>list all articles (UC02)</u>.
+1. User requests to find articles with given keywords.
+1. PressPlanner displays a filtered list of articles found, each containing at least one of the given keywords.

+   Use case ends.

+**Extensions**

+* 2a.
+No keywords are specified.

-    * 3a1.
+    * 2a1.
 PressPlanner shows an error message.
+    * 2a2.
+PressPlanner lists out all articles again.

+      Use case resumes at step 2.

+* 2b.
+Only invalid keywords are specified.

+    * 2b1.
+PressPlanner shows an error message.
+    * 2b2.
+PressPlanner lists out all articles again.

+      Use case resumes at step 2.

+* 2c.
+No articles are found with the given keywords.

+    * 2c1.
+PressPlanner shows an error message.
+    * 2c2.
+PressPlanner lists out all articles again.

       Use case resumes at step 2.

 *{More to be added}*

 ### Non-Functional Requirements